ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>A chance of showers and thunderstorms between noon and 4pm, then a slight chance of showers and thunderstorms.
+         <h3>Today</h3>A slight chance of showers and thunderstorms between noon and 1pm, then a chance of showers and thunderstorms between 1pm
+         and 4pm, then a slight chance of showers and thunderstorms.
 Partly sunny.
-         High near 90, with temperatures falling to around 85 in the afternoon.
-Southwest wind 2 to 7 mph.
+High near 90, with temperatures falling to around
+         85 in the afternoon.
+Southwest wind around 7 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of showers and thunderstorms after 4am.
+         <h3>Tonight</h3>A chance of showers and thunderstorms.
 Partly cloudy.
 Low around 69, with temperatures rising to around 72 overnight.
+South
-         South southwest wind around 5 mph.
+         southwest wind around 5 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">